yu-ming-chen/tp/docs/UserGuide.md

    ```📕 Note: Expenditures will be filtered as long as they contain the search term.
 The filter is case-insensitive, using upper-case or lower-case will not make a difference in the search result.```

-> ⚠️ **You should not use this command if budget page is empty**.
+> ⚠️ You should not use this command if budget page is empty.
 >This is because there are no expenditures created yet.

-> ⚠️ **If no expenditures are displayed, it means that none of the expenditures matched your search term.
+> ⚠️ If no expenditures are displayed, it means that none of the expenditures matched your search term.
->You can use the `list` command to display all expenditures again**.
+>You can use the `list` command to display all expenditures again.

 Format: `find WORD`